cla-cif/Cherry-Powdery-Mildew-Detector/README.md

 - [Impact of Optimizers in Image Classifiers](https://towardsai.net/p/l/impact-of-optimizers-in-image-classifiers)
 - [Keras Accuracy Metrics](https://keras.io/api/metrics/accuracy_metrics/#:~:text=metrics.,with%20which%20y_pred%20matches%20y_true%20.)

+## Trial and error
+Part of the process that lead to the current hyperparameters settings and model architecture is documented in [this file](https://github.com/cla-cif/Cherry-Powdery-Mildew-Detector/blob/main/attachments/trial_and_error.pdf).
+It compares the outputs and inputs of 5 different models, changing one parameter at a time.

 ## The rationale to map the business requirements to the Data Visualizations and ML tasks